-Arriving in Lagos last year for Gidi Culture Fest, we’re greeted by a life-size Burna Boy poster with the ‘African Giant’ a smiling, tacit reminder of the role musicians hold as modern-day ambassadors for their countries and regions.
+Arriving in Lagos, Nigeria, last year for the Gidi Culture Fest, we were greeted by a life-size Burna Boy poster, the ‘African Giant’ a smiling, tacit reminder of the role musicians hold as modern-day ambassadors for their countries and regions.

-Here are 10 Nigerian artists to watch in 2020, and beyond.
+Here are 10 Nigerian artists to watch this year and beyond.